wentasah/novaboot/README.md

 # NOVABOOT SCRIPT SYNTAX

 The syntax tries to mimic POSIX shell syntax.
 The syntax is defined with the following rules.

-Lines starting with "\#" are ignored.
+Lines starting with "\#" and empty lines are ignored.

 Lines that end with "\\" are concatenated with the following line after removal of the final "\\" and leading whitespace of the following line.

-Lines in the form _VARIABLE=..._ (i.e. matching '^\[A-Z\_\]+=' regular
+Lines of the form _VARIABLE=..._ (i.e. matching '^\[A-Z\_\]+=' regular
 expression) assign values to internal variables.
-See VARIABLES section.
+See [VARIABLES](https://metacpan.org/pod/VARIABLES) section.

-Otherwise, the first word on the line represents the filename (relative to the build directory (see __\--build-dir__) of the module to load and the remaining words are passed as the command line parameters.
+Lines starting with `load` keyword represent modules to boot.
+The word after `load` is a file name (relative to the build directory (see __\--build-dir__) of the module to load and the remaining words are passed to it as the command line parameters.

-When the line ends with "<<WORD" then the subsequent lines until the line containing only WORD are copied literally to the file named on that line.
+When the `load` line ends with "<<WORD" then the subsequent lines until the line containing solely WORD are copied literally to the file named on that line.
+This is similar to shell's heredoc feature.

-When the line ends with "< CMD" the command CMD is executed with `/bin/sh` and its standard output is stored in the file named on that line.
+When the `load` line ends with "< CMD" then command CMD is executed with `/bin/sh` and its standard output is stored in the file named on that line.
 The SRCDIR variable in CMD's environment is set to the absolute path of the directory containing the interpreted novaboot script.

 Example:
   \#!/usr/bin/env novaboot
   WVDESC=Example program
-  bin/apps/sigma0.nul S0\_DEFAULT script\_start:1,1 \\
+  load bin/apps/sigma0.nul S0\_DEFAULT script\_start:1,1 \\
     verbose hostkeyb:0,0x60,1,12,2
-  bin/apps/hello.nul
+  load bin/apps/hello.nul
-  hello.nulconfig <<EOF
+  load hello.nulconfig <<EOF
   sigma0::mem:16 name::/s0/log name::/s0/timer name::/s0/fs/rom ||
   rom://bin/apps/hello.nul
   EOF

-This example will load three modules: sigma0.nul, hello.nul and hello.nulconfig. sigma0 gets some command line parameters and hello.nulconfig file is generated on the fly from the lines between
+This example will load three modules: `sigma0.nul`, `hello.nul` and `hello.nulconfig`. sigma0 receives some command line parameters and `hello.nulconfig` file is generated on the fly from the lines between `<<EOF` and `EOF`.
-<<EOF and EOF.

 ## VARIABLES